 We can provide carefully considered adaptations as part of a graduated response to a child's need.
-This means that students experience the support that they need, at the level required.
+This means that students experience the support that they need at the level required.
 We work closely with all people who work with the child to make careful decisions about the best type of support and the most appropriate pathways.
 We can offer timely, flexible and/or alternative curriculum arrangements for students identified as having ongoing persistent and significant needs.

-Core Support:
+Core Support

-Core Support is delivered by the Student Support Teachers to provide additional literacy and numeracy in KS4.
-It is specifically for students who are nominated by the Student Support Team; they will be known to, and supported by the team throughout KS3.
-The students are selected using criteria, including previous interventions and their progress data.
+Core Support is delivered by the Student Support teachers to provide additional support in literacy and numeracy at Key Stage 4.
+It is specifically for students who are nominated by the Student Support Team; they will be known to and supported by the team throughout Key Stage 3.
+The students are selected using criteria including previous interventions and their progress data.

-The Core Support curriculum is carefully linked to and aligned with the GCSE Maths and English curriculums.
+The Core Support curriculum is carefully linked to and aligned with the curriculum in both GCSE Maths and English.
 It takes up one option choice and the lessons are split between literacy and numeracy.
-We provide overlearning and precision teaching of core literacy and numeracy skills, which will in turn maximise a student's progress in all other areas.
+We provide overlearning and precision teaching of core literacy and numeracy skills, which will maximise a student's progress in all other areas.

-In Core Support Literacy we aim to plug gaps which would otherwise continue to limit progression, such as tier 2 vocabulary, sentence structure, writing techniques and SPaG.
-Through a range of different contexts and discussion work we aim to develop student's culture capital.
-We make links to the English curriculum, exploring similar themes and focusing on the longer answer questions on the English language papers.
+In Core Support Literacy we aim to plug gaps which would otherwise continue to limit progression, such as academic vocabulary, sentence structure, writing techniques, spelling, punctuation and grammar.
+Through a range of different contexts and discussion work, we aim to develop each student's culture capital.
+We make links to the English curriculum, exploring similar themes and focusing on the longer answer questions on the English Language papers.

 Core Support Numeracy similarly aims to plug gaps such as application and understanding of number, algebra, shape, probability and statistics.
-Core Support maths is a highly scaffolded curriculum, exploring step by step instructions to solve maths problems and build independence and confidence.
-We also explore the language of maths as lots of questions are literacy based.
+Core Support Maths is a highly scaffolded curriculum, exploring step by step instructions to solve Maths problems and build independence and confidence.
+We also explore the language of Maths, as lots of exam questions require a student to understand mathematical vocabulary.